kgdn/buffet/README.md

 ### Back-end Installation

 The back-end is a Flask application that provides the REST API for the front-end.

+> [!NOTE]
-Unlike the front-end, the back-end is designed to be installed on a GNU/Linux server, as it makes extensive use of QEMU and KVM for virtualization.
+> Unlike the front-end, the back-end is designed to be installed on a GNU/Linux server, as it makes extensive use of QEMU and KVM for virtualization.
 You can install the back-end on any GNU/Linux distribution that supports Python 3 and pip.
 Ensure that you have the required dependencies installed before proceeding.

 #### Requirements